Semrush helps you:

 For example, let’s look at this post from my site.

-Backlinko – Increase website traffic
+Backlinko – Increase Website Traffic

 As you can see, I included internal links that point to other pages on my site:

-Increase Website Traffic – Internal linking
+Increase Website Traffic – Internal links

 And I also link from other pages to that post: